MicrosoftDocs/azure-devops-docs/docs/extend/develop/static-content.md

 You have the option of hosting static content for your extension (like HTML, CSS, and JavaScript files) on your own service, a third-party hosting service (like Azure or Heroku), or on VSTS directly.

-## Host on Visual Studio Team Services
+## Host on VSTS

 In this model, static content is packaged with your extension's .vsix file and is served from a public endpoint at `https://publisher.gallery.vsassets.io`.

-Having VSTS host your extension's static content is useful when you are simply enhancing or decorating data from Visual Studio Team Services.
+Having VSTS host your extension's static content is useful when you are simply enhancing or decorating data from VSTS.
 It does not require you (the extension publisher) to setup, manage, or pay for hosting services for your extension

 ### Steps